Raisa Bohatyriova

 In October 2014, Bohatyriova was put on its wanted list by Ukrainian authorities as a suspect of large-scale embezzlement of state budget funds.
 According to the Ukrainian government, she has since repaid government funds that had allegedly been misappropriated.
 At the time her whereabouts were unknown.
-On 27 August, 2019, Bohatyriova returned to Ukraine.
+On August 27, 2019, Bohatyriova returned to Ukraine.

-According to the Ukrainian magazine Focus, Bohatyriova has placed among the top 10 most influential women in Ukraine from 2005–2010 (five years).
+According to the Ukrainian magazine Focus, Bohatyriova has placed among the top 10 most influential women in Ukraine from 2005 to 2010 (five years).
 She was recognized as the second most influential woman in 2006–2008 after Yulia Tymoshenko.

 Biography

-Bohatyriova was born on 6 January 1953 in the town of Bakal, Chelyabinsk Oblast, of the Russian SFSR (then the Soviet Union), to a family of workers.
+Bohatyriova was born on January 6, 1953, in the town of Bakal, Chelyabinsk Oblast, of the Russian SFSR (then the Soviet Union), to a family of workers.
 She was born on the day of Christmas Eve, according to Eastern Orthodox Christianity.
 Her father is Vasyl Petrovych Laktionov (1912–1985), and her mother – is Hanna Markivna Laktionova (born 1918).
 Bohatyriova has two older sisters Valentyna and Vira.
 On her website, she claims that her family is from the village of Protopopivka in Kharkiv Oblast.
 Bohatyriova also stated that her ancestors are from Sloboda Ukraine.

 Bohatyriova married her husband sometime in 1975.
 Her husband, Ihor Oleksandrovych was a student at the Kharkiv Aviation Institute.
 Bohatyriova sympathizes with Margaret Thatcher and reads Winston Churchill and Anton Chekhov.

 In 1971 Bohatyriova enrolled at the Luhansk Medical Institute.
 In 1977 she graduated from Kharkiv Medical Institute with merits gaining a doctorate qualification.
 In 1996 graduated from Kyiv University, specializing in Jurisprudence, qualifications – Lawyer, Medical Doctor, and professor.
 Her candidate dissertation, Optimal System of Mass Ultrasound Screening of the Pregnant, she defended in the Kharkiv National Medical University in 1996.
 In 2000 Bohatyriova defended her doctorate dissertation, Role of Inborn and Inherited Pathology in Reproductive Losses of a Family, in the same university.

 Career

-From 1997–2003, Bohatyriova was the Secretary of the Supervisory Board at the National Fund of Social Protection for Mothers and Children Ukraine to Children.
+From 1997 to 2003, Bohatyriova was the Secretary of the Supervisory Board at the National Fund of Social Protection for Mothers and Children Ukraine to Children.